cjburkey01/BulletLang/README.md

 ## Packaging to Jar from Source

-In the cloned repository directory, run `mvn clean compile package` to include all the necessary libraries in the executable output Jar file.
+In the cloned repository directory, run `mvn clean compile inject:inject package` to include all the necessary libraries in the executable output Jar file.

+* `clean` - cleans up any previous builds (it can be ommitted if this is the first execution of the `mvn` command in this diretory).
+* `compile` - compiles the Antlr source files into Java and the java source files into their `.class` equivalents.
+* `inject:inject` - injects the project information into the alread-compiled Java files.
+* `package` - Builds the class files and dependencies into a single executable Jar file.

 ## Running Source Without Packaging

 ##### This is probably *not* useful for anyone!!

-In the cloned repository directoy, run `mvn clean compile exec:java -Dexec.args="--YOUR ARGS HERE--"` to execute the compiler without specifying a file to compile or building a jar first
+In the cloned repository directoy, run `mvn clean compile inject:inject exec:java -Dexec.args="--YOUR ARGS HERE--"` to execute the compiler without specifying a file to compile or building a jar first